RedHat-Israel/ROSE/docs/course_materials/exercises/05_Control_structures/homework_while.md

 Create a file *positive_negative.py*

-Write a Python program that gets integer numbers from the user in a loop (use 'input'),<br>
+Write a Python program that gets integer numbers from the user in a loop (use 'input').<br>
 The loop should break when the user enters the number 0.<br>
 In the end, the program should print the count of positive and negative numbers entered.